fluidlog/echoes-eccch/readme.md

 The last step display the taxonomy in our user interface, so that user can filter ECHOES organizations using the taxonomy.

 Here we come :)

+# Conclusion

+Our use case is one among many others.
+It is important to understand that this standardization allows the ECHOES project to create a common controlled vocabulary that can be reused by all potential applications in the heritage sector.